goutymcgoutface/public/README.md

 ### Gather baseline data

 * Gather 30 days' worth of readings: Take daily uric acid readings at 9.30am local time.
+Main point here is to understand any potential variability in readings.
 * Maintain diet of items considered to be *safe* -- i.e. avoid bloody crayfish...
 * Data to track:
     * Liquid consumed, type and amount